Page Types

 - image: PNG, JPG, WebP via React Native Image

-- lottie: Lottie animations (implementation pending)
+- lottie: Lottie animations via

-- rive: Rive animations (implementation pending)
+lottie-react-native - rive: Rive animations via

 Using Individual Renderers